 Unfortunately by not staying in Whitby meant we did not see any bands this time.

 I adore seeing Whitby Abbey in the distance on the approach drive to Whitby.
 It is really the most atmospheric building, in all weathers and seasons of the year.
 It was Whitby Abbey that inspired Beam Stoker to write Dracula.
-I have already written about my love of Whitby before.

 On arrival in Whitby we headed to the leisure centre and parked the car.
 Charges were £5.00 for six hours.